Student Handbook

 Request to Release Student Information

 All student information requests, other than the unrestricted information, will be denied unless the eligible student can sign a release of specific requested information or they can sign a release for all restricted information to a specific person.
-Student Information Release forms are available in the Student Services Office, Hays 132 or in the Admissions & Records Office, Hays 137.
-A release of information has a time limit unless otherwise specified, usually one year.
+Student Information Release forms are available in the Student Success Office Hays 104 or in the Admissions Office Hays 105, or the Records Office Hays 102.
+A release of information will remain in effect during continuous enrollment, unless authorization is revoked by the student.

 Parental or Guardian Disclosure